CB UHF & HF

 and commence the call when answered.

-Conversations are not private.
+Keep in mind that conversations are not private.